Title of statistical activity: Transport by railway

 10.6.
 Documentation on methodology Descriptive text and references to methodological documents available.

 Glossary for Transport Statistics (prepared by the Intersecretariat Working Group on Transport Statistics – Eurostat, ITF and the United Nations Economic Commission for Europe)

-Rail Transport statistics methodology – Guidelines for the implementation of Regulation (EC) No 91/2003 of the European Parliament and of the Council on rail transport statistics
+Reference Manual on Rail transport statistics – Guidelines for the implementation of Regulation (EC) N° 2016/2032 of the European Parliament and of the Council on rail transport statistics

 10.7.
 Quality documentation Documentation on procedures applied for quality management and quality assessment.